NadifoIsmail/phase-1-using-array-reduce/README.md

 Imagine we also have a `studentSorter` object that includes a `showcaseAssign()` method.
 That method takes the name of a student as its argument and returns the name of the showcase the student should be assigned to.
-Note that we have not coded out the `showcaseAssign()` method — the details of how it would work are not important for our purposes.
+Note that we have notgit@github.com:NadifoIsmail/phase-1-using-array-reduce.git coded out the `showcaseAssign()` method — the details of how it would work are not important for our purposes.
 What's important to remember is that the method takes the name of a student as an argument and returns one of the five showcases: